County of Conviction: Cook (Illinois)

 On May 12, 1992, two members of the Latin Kings gang were shot and killed in a bathroom in Humboldt Park in Chicago.
-Late the next evening, Chicago police arrested Marilyn Mulero and Jackie Montanez, took the women to Humboldt Park, and displayed the women to Latin King gang members telling them, “These are the two who killed your homeboys,” putting the women in grave danger.
-The officers displayed Marilyn and Jackie to Latin Kings members, which associated the women with the crimes.
+Late the next evening, Chicago police arrested Marilyn Mulero and Jackie Montanez, took the women to Humboldt Park, and displayed the women to Latin King gang members telling them, “These are the two who killed your homeboys,” and putting the women in grave danger.
 Detectives then brought Mulero and Montanez to the police station and interviewed them separately.
-They were both denied legal representation and questioned for more than nine hours in their non-native language.
+They were both denied legal representation and questioned for more than nine hours.

-After interrogation without counsel or sleep, Marilyn signed a prepared statement, which implicated her for both murders, one as a shooter and one for conspiracy.
-Marilyn’s attorney, Jeremiah Lynch, entered a blind plea of guilty, paving the way for Marilyn’s death sentence.
+After interrogation, without counsel or sleep, Marilyn signed a prepared statement, which implicated her for both murders, one as a shooter and one for conspiracy.
+Without investigating the case, Marilyn’s attorney, Jeremiah Lynch, entered a blind plea of guilty, paving the way for Marilyn’s death sentence.
 Lynch’s representation fell far below the objective and professional standards of reasonableness.
-Lynch failed to provide Marilyn an accurate and honest assessment of the strength of her case.
 Lynch did not interview a single witness, police officer, or verify any witness accounts, despite the fact that Marilyn maintained her innocence.
 Shortly after a court sentenced Marilyn to death, Lynch quit the legal profession and entered the priesthood.